 Trust vs Will: A Side-by-Side Comparison

-| When it takes effect | Only after death | Can operate during life and continue after death |
+| When it takes effect | Only after death | During life and/or after death |

-| Privacy | Becomes part of the public record | Remains private |
+| Privacy | Becomes part of public record in many jurisdictions | Generally private and not publicly filed |

 When a Will Alone May Be Enough

-- The estate is modest in size
+- Your estate is small

 When a Trust Becomes Essential